 Vitamin A (as Retinyl Acetate) 19.100IU, Vitamin D3 (as Cholecalciferol) 00IU, Vitamin D2 (as Ergocalciferol) 1.910IU, Vitamin E (as DL-a-tocopheryl-acetate) 110mg, Taurine 465mg, L-Carnitine 230mg

-For owners who are struggling to buy vegan dog food however, there is a supplier Bibita that does seem to stock Yarrah if you are really struggling to find vegan food to feed your pet.
+For owners who are struggling to find this food, there is a supplier Bibita that does seem to stock Yarrah.